SPUdeS/SPUdeS/README.md

 [//]: # (------------------------------------------------)

 ## <a id="Setup"></a>Setup
-1. Buy the component in the [Supplies](#Supplies) section.
+1. Buy the components in the [Supplies](#Supplies) section.
 2. Use the [CAD models](CADs) to 3D print the [base](CADs/Base.SLDPRT), the [platform](CADs/Platform.SLDPRT) and the [servo arms](CADs/Legs.SLDASM).
 3. Do the electrical connections using the [electrical schematics](Documentation/Electical%20schematics.pdf) in the documentation section.
-3. Set up the [Raspberry Pi](#Computer) by connecting it with the [Arduino](#Controller), your computer and the to a power source.
+3. Set up the [Raspberry Pi](#Computer) by connecting it with the [Arduino](#Controller), your computer and to a power source.
 4. Download or clone the repository in the Raspberry Pi.
 5. Verify your Python version (3.5 and above) and the port series.
 6. Build and transfer all the code to the Arduino and Raspberry Pi.
 7. Open the interface and look at the [platform operation](#Operation) section.
 ## <a id="Stewart"></a>Stewart Platforms

 A Stewart platform is a type of parallel robot built in such a way as to offer six degrees of freedom.
 This type of platform was created and publicised in the second half of the 20th century by three different engineers.
 Distributing the load on six legs allows for a strong manipulator while preserving high precision in movements.
-The combination of high strength and precision in six degrees of freedom make this type of robot the ideal platform for various simulators (automobile, aviation).
+The combination of high strength and precision in six degrees of freedom makes this type of robot the ideal platform for various simulators (automobile, aviation).
 This type of robot as also been used for a telescope and tire testing machines.

 Fundamentally, the platform is built from six linear actuators in parallel.
 Each ends of the linear actuators are linked to the fixed base and the manipulator via Heim joints.
 It is also possible to assemble the platform with rotary actuators.
 The rotation of an arm connecting to the base of the leg allows for some variation of the effective length of the legs emulating a linear actuator.
 It is the way we have decided to build our prototype platform since servo motors are cheaper and easier to get our hands on then linear actuators.